Kimitsuna-Goblin/GGD/README.md

 This package can generate objects for the following kinds of distribution models:

 0. Normal Distribution
-1. Mean of 2 Normal Distributions (a kind of Gaussian mixture distribution)
+1. Mean of 2 Normal Distributions (a kind of Gaussian mixture model)
 2. Horizontal Gradational Distribution
 3. Vertical Gradational Distribution (2 or 3 components)
 4. Horizontal-Vertical Gradational Distribution